 Frugal meal planning is so much easier when everyone is on board and pitching in – and not just with frugal meal prep plans, but with the entire process.
-This is especially true for a frugal family meal plan; the heavy lifting cannot be left to one person.
+This is especially true for a frugal family meal plan (like a Budget Christmas Dinner); the heavy lifting cannot be left to one person.

 While I take charge of cooking for two on a tight budget, Kris takes on the cleaning chores and we meal prep and plan our menu together.
 When we work together, we ensure that we are on the same page, creating meals we both like and are working collectively toward the same goal.

 Pro Tip: Making a frugal meal plan for one?
 Don’t go at it alone.
 Find a friend or relative and do your frugal meal planning together!
 If you can’t find anyone to support you in your frugality, then hop on our Facebook Page to find fellow like-minded friends.

 For a long time, I failed miserably at keeping track of our favorite frugal healthy meals…and we paid for this oversight time and time again.

 When it came time to make our weekly meal plan, we would be stumped.
 It would take an embarrassingly excessive amount of time to come up with 21 meals that we could eat for the week – and we all know that time is money!

 Finally, like in a cartoon where the lightbulb pops out of the characters head, we came up with the idea to write down the cheap meals that we liked.
 Now, our weekly frugal meal planning session is simple and streamlined.
 We have hundreds of recipes packed with protein that we can choose from – and if we stumble across a new recipe or come up with a new idea, we add it to the list.